jyjster/coding_portfolio/CompSci I & Humanities/5_Parsing_for_Sentiment_Analysis/README.txt

 -----------------

 MISC.
 COMMENTS TO GRADER:
-Optional, please be concise!

 For analysis #7 (if there positive/negative word matches in the headline), I chose to print a qualitative result (positive, neutral, or negative) because I thought this measure would be more helpful to the reviewer of analysis results, as opposed to True/False or the number of positive/negative words.

 Feedback on assignment: I wish we had a bit more freedom on this assignment.
 Perhaps, you could include 3 specific analyses we have to preform, then a certain number of quantitative and and qualitative analyses of our choice (then explaining our choices in the ReadMe.txt.

-The assignment sheet says we need to answer each of the questions in 2-3 paragraphs!
-I'm not sure how to write this much about some of the questions.